 Long sleeve shirts also keep you cool.
 This is contrary to popular thought, but many long sleeve shirts that are designed for outdoor activity are made of sweat-wicking materials that will help keep you cool during an intense run.

 Lastly, they provide protection from windburn and other random complications.
 The price tag may be steep, but I promise these shirts are worth the investment.

 Running in pants?
 In the middle of the day?
 Yeah, that’s right.

 Running in pants is similar to running in a long sleeve shirt in that the added material protects your skin from sun exposure.
-Pants provide protection from UV rays and also keep runners cool with breathable, dry-fit material.
+Pants protect from UV rays and keep runners cool with breathable, dry-fit material.

 In some regards, long sleeve shirts and pants are nearly identical.
 Obviously, one is for your upper body and one is for your lower body, but they serve the same exact purpose.